antzie/Berg-Books-Page/README.md

 # Berg-Books-Page
-A simple web page built from the ground up as an exercise in Web Design, HTML and CSS.

-Subject of web page is a detailed list of books by epic fantasy authour Carol Berg.
+A simple web page detailing a list of books by epic fantasy authour Carol Berg.
+Images, descriptions, reviews and links to
 Contains: descriptions, reviews and links.

 ## Installation: